 How does it help?
-Service accounts credentials are relatively easy to harvest when someone has access to the system.
-If this service account has privileges in the network, it’s like opening doors to an escalation of privileges.
+Service account credentials are relatively easy to harvest when someone has access to the system.
+If a service account has privileges in the network, it’s like opening the doors to an escalation of privileges.

 How does it help?
-Fewer admin accounts make the attack surfaces lower, and it is easier for you to control it.
+Fewer admin accounts make the attack surfaces lower, and it is easier for you to control them.

 Well, we are done.
 These above are the six fundamental problems and steps to solve them.
-How many marks have you done on your notepad?
+How many marks have you written in your notepad?
 If less than three you are doing great – at least you’re doing more in this area than most of the organizations I know and have worked with.
 But things always can be better.

 If you have three or more marks – you need to plan some actions on your security.
 On our blog, we have put together some resources and links which can help you start with this.

-All in all, if you want to get even more IT insights and solutions, we’re releasing a new blog post with a video every week.
+All in all, if you want to get even more IT insights and solutions, we release a new blog post with a video every week.
 It’s easy to miss out, so make sure you follow us on Facebook or YouTube.
-Also, if you honestly found it helpful, spread the love and share this video with your fellows.
+Also, if you’ve honestly found it helpful, spread the love and share this video with your fellows.